-If the unit fails the re-inspection, or if 15 business days have elapsed and Pensacola Housing hasn't received an inspection request from the owner, Pensacola Housing will not approve the tenancy.
+If the unit fails the re-inspection, or if 15 business days have elapsed and Pensacola Housing hasn't received documentation of repairs or an inspection request from the owner, Pensacola Housing will not approve the tenancy.
 The RTA will be denied, additional time will be added to the voucher, and the family will be offered the opportunity to select another unit.